Suicidal ideation: Outpatient treatment

 Outpatient treatment allows individuals to remain at their place of residence and receive treatment when needed or on a scheduled basis.
-Being at home may improve quality of life for some patients, because they will have access to their personal belongings, and be able to come and go freely.
+Being at home may improve the quality of life for some patients because they will have access to their belongings and be able to come and go freely.
 Before allowing patients the freedom that comes with outpatient treatment, physicians evaluate several factors of the patient.
-These factors include the patient's level of social support, impulse control and quality of judgment.
+These factors include the patient's level of social support, impulse control, and quality of judgment.
 After the patient passes the evaluation, they are often asked to consent to a "no-harm contract".
 This is a contract formulated by the physician and the family of the patient.
 Within the contract, the patient agrees not to harm themself, to continue their visits with the physician, and to contact the physician in times of need.
 There is some debate as to whether "no-harm" contracts are effective.
-These patients are then checked on routinely to assure they are maintaining their contract and avoiding dangerous activities (drinking alcohol, driving fast and not wearing a seat belt, etc.).
+These patients are then checked on routinely to assure they are maintaining their contract and avoiding dangerous activities (drinking alcohol, speeding, not wearing a seatbelt, etc.).